lhousaine/trending-repositories-Github-App/src/frontend/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ### Dockerize Application:
-to create docker image of the application run the command ```docker build -t username/imageName:tagversion .```.
+- To create docker image of the application run the command ```docker build -t username/imageName:tagversion .```.
+- To push image to docker hub to make it accessible for a deployment in cloud cluster, run : ```docker push username/imageName:tagversion```

 ### Further help